yschaeff/ICantBelieveItsNotDNS/README.md

 the git repository and you should create one yourself (see boot.py).

 The other thing you need to edit before uploading the files is the first few lines of main.py.
-There the zone as well as the master server to get it from is defined.
+There the zone as well as the master server to get it from are defined.

 For convenience a Makefile is included.
 Though in order to use it you probably